Lemoncode/svelte-workshop/03-slot-card/README.md

 # Summary

-In React we are used to the _children_ property of a componente, when we work with Svelte we get _Slots_ and this includes some extra goodies:
+In React we are used to the _children_ property of a component, when we work with Svelte we get _Slots_ and this includes some extra goodies:

 - We can have a single slot or multiple named slots.